 The bartender pulled the cens over the table grumbling.
 “Yeah, but what am I gonna do when you’re not here anymore?”

-“We celebrate,” Cadence said, waving the man off and nestling at the back of the bar with her piano.
+“We celebrate,” Cadence said.
 Right.
 A celebration.
 It was only a matter of time now.
 Everything was in place.
 “Besides, I have an inkling that you’ll get another visitor real soon.”

 Relief came swiftly after when Werner and Olive returned to them.
 They both seemed to be tense from whatever had happened, but Cadence figured she’d be able to iron that out swiftly.